gamedig/rust-gamedig/CONTRIBUTING.md

 ### Making commits
-Where possible please format commits as complete atomic changes that don't rely on any of the other commits in the patch.
-Also make sure that the commit message is descriptive.
+Where possible please format commits as complete atomic changes that don't rely on any future commits.
+Also make sure that the commit message is as descriptive as possible.

 To avoid CI failing when you make a PR you can use our pre-commit hooks: tests that run before you are able to make a commit (you can skip this at any time by adding